fusioncharts/dev_centre_docs/chart-guide/advanced-charts/gantt-chart/adding-scroll-to-chart.md

 All our previous charts are with flat scrollbars.

-<p class="text-info">If you do not find this attribute in the data do not be surprised, as this attribute is set in the theme, we are using for the fiddles.</p>
+> If you do not find this attribute in the data do not be surprised, as this attribute is set in the theme, we are using for the fiddles.</p>

 ## Scroll to a Specific Date